 connections for both interfaces is 64.
 Users should avoid using too many

 This section describes approaches for changing system settings on the host QuestDB is running on when system limits are reached due to maximum open files or virtual memory areas.
 QuestDB passes operating system errors to its logs unchanged and as such, changing the following system settings should only be done in response to such OS errors.

 The storage model of QuestDB has the benefit that most data structures relate

-file per partition.
-In edge cases with extremely large tables, the number of
+per partition.
+In edge cases with extremely large tables, frequent out-of-order